jhackwell/rito/README.md

 The url base is unlikely to change (currently `api.pvp.net`), but better not to hard code it.
 `<key>` should be replaced with your own private key.
-It is recommended to put it in private.settings.json https is any object with the same API as the Node.js `https` module (this is passed in rather than hardcoded both for modularity and testing)
+It is recommended to put it in private.settings.json https is any object with the same API as the Node.js `HTTPS` module (this is passed in rather than hardcoded both for modularity and testing)
 ```js
 var client = new rito.Client({key: <key>, base: 'api.pvp.net'}, require('https'));